Are you a startup/ small business owner/solo entrepreneur/ freelancer/ blogger with a limited budget, and no prior knowledge of SEO? Keep reading.

 There are lots of search engines out there, like Bing, Yahoo, but let’s focus on Google for now, shall we?

 You can buy ads on Google, not searches.
-Google's algorithm will decide which site page, out of hundreds of billions in its directory, should rank in the top positions for search queries.
+Google’s algorithm will decide which site page, out of hundreds of billions in its directory, should rank in the top positions of the search engine results for different queries.

 How does Google search work?